a female teacher helping a male student with two others on the side

 Overview

 Jesus taught and ministered to people from diverse cultures and languages, treating them with compassion and equity (see Alma 9:26).
 He also encouraged His disciples to teach others in their native languages.
-In the TESOL K-12 minor, you will follow His example by supporting multilingual learners from immigrant families in realizing their divine potential.
+In the Teaching Multilingual Learners (TEAML) minor, students will follow His example by supporting multilingual learners from immigrant families in realizing their divine potential.

 Through this program, you will learn to: